Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

 ## General changes

 In the interest of simplifying the API surface, we've made three clients, each with an asynchronous and synchronous variant.
-One client for sending events, `EventHubProducerAsyncClient`, and two for receiving events.
+One client is for producing events, `EventHubProducerAsyncClient`, while two are intended for reading events.
-`EventProcessorClient` is the production level consumer and `EventHubConsumerAsyncClient` for exploration and lower-level control of `EventData` consumption.
+`EventProcessorClient` is the production-level consumer and `EventHubConsumerAsyncClient` for exploration and lower-level control of `EventData` consumption.

-[EventProcessorClient][EventProcessorClient] supports checkpointing and load balancing through a plugin model.
+[EventProcessorClient][EventProcessorClient] supports checkpointing and load balancing using a plugin model.
-Currently, only Azure Blob storage is supported through [azure-messaging-eventhubs-checkpointstore-blob][azure-messaging-eventhubs-checkpointstore-blob], but support for other durable storage (i.e. Cosmos DB, Redis) can be added in the future.
+Currently, only Azure Storage Blobs is supported through [azure-messaging-eventhubs-checkpointstore-blob][azure-messaging-eventhubs-checkpointstore-blob], but support for other durable storage (i.e. Cosmos DB, Redis) may be added in the future.

 | Operation | Asynchronous client | Synchronous client |
 |---|---|---|